48 Songs About Suicide and Suicide Prevention

 They ventured to far flung locations to pursue careers that some of them would never have imagined as teenagers.
 He missed those adventures as well.
 He will always be frozen in time as a high school sophomore in the sad land of "What if?"

-If your life has been touched by suicide loss as mine has been, this book provides an explanation reasons people turn to death by suicide, from neurobiological, genetic, cultural to learned reasons.
+If your life has been touched by suicide loss as mine has been, this book provides an explanation for the reasons people turn to death by suicide, from neurobiological, genetic, cultural to learned reasons.
 It was written by a clinical psychologist whose own life was touched by suicide loss.

 If you're struggling with depression or thoughts of suicide, stop and seek help now.
 While it may feel like you're out of options, if you can just hang on, life does get better.
 If you don't have someone you can talk to, reach out to one of the crisis intervention resources listed in this article.